This is a prequel to The Sword.

 The other limit is the material present at the nexus.
 For the weakest swords, it must be solid matter; if they are weak enough, it must be easily malleable, like sand or wood.
 As they become stronger, the swords may incorporate stronger material into their child, such as stone or metal.
 Very strong swords can bend even non-solid matter into their offspring, such as air and water, which can lead to interesting, if sometimes impractical, results.

 That day, under the instructions of their swords, the humans placed three things: a pile of uncut diamonds, a mass of spider silk, and an alloy of steel and ceramic crafted by scholars in service to the archmages, which had unparalleled strength but which had proven, thus far, impossible to forge via mundane methods.
-These materials had proven difficult, if not impossible, for lesser swords to incorporate into their children.
+Lesser swords had proven themselves incapable of incorporating these materials into their children.

 There was no question among the swords gathered that day as to whether they would be able to form their child from the gathered components.
 They knew their strengths, and they believed they had no weaknesses.